LandRegistry/design-test-repo/README.md

-# design-test-repo
+# Repo purpose

-test repo for designers to check git permissions
+The purpose of this repo is to check that you have:

-Emeric test editting this repo extra change now
+* Correctly set up SSH
+* Added to the designers team